-There are four parts to the Medicare program: Original Medicare Parts A and B, Medicare Advantage Part C, and Part D for prescription drugs.
-What each part covers can vary based on federal and state laws, and on private insurance company policies.
+What Are the Four Parts of Medicare?There are four parts to the Medicare program: Original Medicare Parts A and B, Medicare Advantage Part C, and Medicare Part D for prescription drugs.
+What each part covers can vary based on federal and state laws, as well as private insurance company policies.

-- Skilled nursing facility
+- Skilled nursing facility care

-- Approved home health care
+- Home health care

 - Clinical research